Installing and Running Julia#

 to show all the versions of Julia available.

-We will work with the newest version on all platforms, 1.9.3 so simply type
+We will work with the latest release version on all platforms (1.9 as of writing) so simply type

 to set that up.